-Where a candidate has extensive experience and/or is judged to have considerable potential as a researcher, but lacks the formal qualifications normally required for registration for a Masters degree, admission to a research programme as an ad eundem gradum1 candidate may be possible.
-Ad eundem gradum students should submit a full motivation for their admission with supporting documentation to the Head of Department.
-The application should normally be submitted for consideration to the Higher Degrees Committee of all Faculties and to the Dean in the Faculty of Science.
-The supervisor and the Head of the Department (HOD) will ultimately advise the candidate, on the basis of the progress made, whether the work should be submitted for a Masters degree or a Doctorate.
-Such a recommendation is subject to the approval of Senate and it should be noted that ad eundem gradum students are initially registered for a Masters degree.
+Where a candidate has extensive experience and/or is judged to have considerable potential as a researcher, but lacks the formal qualifications normally required for registration for a Master's or Doctorate degree, admission into the degree as an ad eundem gradum1 candidate may be possible.
+Ad eundem gradum candidates should submit a portfolio of satisfactory evidence of their suitability for admission into the degree to the Head of Department.
+The application is considered by the appropriate Faculty for onward consideration by Senate.

 Guidelines for the admission of ad eundem gradum students is provided in Appendix A (G.49).